lgbt-foundation/whitepaper/pinkpaper.md

 ### Example: Hornet Network

 [Hornet](https://hornet.com) currently has a reward program which rewards users points for certain activities, which can be redeemed in the Hornet store.
-This will be transferred to the LGBT Token and expanded to increase functionality and utility of the program.
-We will apply a microeconomic model to the Hornet Reward Program context to see how it can be used by any launch partners with a network-based app.
+This points system is proposed to be migrated to the LGBT Token and expanded to increase functionality and utility of the program.
+We propose to apply a microeconomic model to the Hornet Reward Program context to see how it might be used by any launch partners with a network-based app.

 ### Hornet Overview

 Hornet is a social networking app for gay men which intends to give them a more meaningful and holistic way to express themselves and connect with others.
 It has a mobile app and web-based app, which allows users to upload information, message others and upload “stories” which are similar to posts on other social networking sites.
 This is intended to be expanded to include much more engagement functionality by users in line with Hornet’s vision of becoming a social media platform where gay men can be their true selves.
 Additionally, there are features to find local clubs and other LGBT-related events and businesses.

 When Hornet switches to the LGBT Token, it will have an associated wallet to store a users’ LGBT Tokens.
 Additionally, there will be a decentralized SSO layer which will be used to manage user identity.
-This will increase privacy when transacting.
+This will increase privacy protection when transacting.

 We can see below how the Hornet app translates directly to the generalized template found in the appendix.
-The motivations for each actor are as described above.

-### Token Route to Market
+### Token route to market

-The Route-to-Market is designed so that the token can demonstrate and exert the economic strength of the LGBT community.
+This section describes the route-to-market approach adopted by the LGBT Foundation.
+The route-to-market is designed so that the Token can demonstrate and exert the economic strength of the LGBT community.

-In order to achieve this, we break down how to unite the LGBT community around the token.
-We believe that there are three types of participants in the token economy.
+In order to achieve this, we break down how to unite the LGBT community around the Token.
+We believe that there are three types of participants in the Token economy.
 These are:

-1. Token Partners: the businesses who are willing to accept and use the LGBT Token, such as LGBT specific digital services (like Hornet and Revry) and brick-and-mortar businesses (like Out of Office and Oasis)
+1. **Token partners:** the businesses who are willing to accept and use the LGBT Token, such as LGBT specific digital services (like Hornet and Revry) and brick-and-mortar businesses (like Out of Office and Oasis);
-2. Token Backers: HNI (High Net Worth Individuals) and funds who are have invested in the token sale or brought the token on the open market.
+2. **Token backers:** persons who are have participated in the Token sale or brought the Token on the open market; and
-3. Token Users: Members of the LGBT community, who will use the token as a transactional medium.
+3. **Token users:** Members and allies of the LGBT community, who will use the Token as a transactional medium.

-We believe – on a high-level – the route-to-market process is as follows:
+At a high-level – the proposed route-to-market process is as follows:

-1. Seed Partners with the token.
-These partners must use the token as a reward or incentive for their users<sup>rout-1</sup>.
+1. Seed partners with the Token.
+These partners must use the Token as a reward or incentive for their users<sup>rout-1</sup>.
 This will allow:
-  * Users to understand the value of the token as they would have earned it through performing work e.g. for Hornet this would be platform-enhancing behavior.
+  * users to understand the value of the Token as they would have earned it through performing work, for example, for Hornet, this would be platform-enhancing behavior.
+However the reward or activity may vary for each launch partner;
-  * Partners to work out a sustainable reward strategy.
-These partners should not gift the tokens in an unsustainable way as, eventually, they will be required to purchase rewards tokens off of an external cryptocurrency exchange at market prices.
-Thus, the rewards to users must be lower than their lifetime value (LTV) as customers<sup>rout-2, rout-3</sup>.
+  * partners to work out a sustainable reward strategy.
+These partners should not gift the Tokens in an unsustainable way as, eventually, they will be required to purchase rewards further Tokens from the secondary market at market prices.
+Thus, the rewards to users must be lower than their lifetime value (LTV) as customers<sup>rout-2, rout-3</sup>; and
-  * The number of token holders to increase, which in turn will increase the  utility of the token.
+  * The number of Token holders to increase, which in turn will increase the  utility of the Token.
-2. Promote earning by Users: This process will be initiated by Partners.
-As described above, Partners will encourage Users to earn LGBT Tokens for completing specific high-value behavior.
+2. Promote earning by users: This process will be initiated by partners.
+As described above, partners will encourage users to earn LGBT Tokens for completing specific high-value behavior.
-3. Promote spending by Users: Initially partners, but eventually brick-and-mortar stores will be encouraged to accept the LGBT cryptocurrency tokens as payment.
-As discussed in token opportunities, these stores will accept the token as it signals their progressive nature and LGBT community support.
-Furthermore, stores can be incentivized by offering ‘cash-back’ compared to traditional payment methods e.g. A user receives a 1% rebate.
+3. Promote spending by users: Initially partners, but it is proposed that eventually brick-and-mortar stores will be encouraged to accept LGBT Tokens as payment.
+As discussed in token opportunities section, these stores will accept the Token as it signals their progressive nature and LGBT community support.
+Furthermore, the LGBT Foundation may explore incentivized stores by offering ‘cash-back’ compared to traditional payment methods - for example, granting users a 1% rebate.
-4. Eventually, once the token is accepted by a significant portion of the LGBT community, it will become a sustainable MoE and Unit of Account (UoA).
+4. Eventually, if the Token is accepted by a significant portion of the LGBT community, it could become a sustainable medium of exchange.

-### Launch Partner  Microeconomic Model
+### Launch partner microeconomic model

-We explored the LGBT Token implementation in Hornet, the gay social media app, who is also a key launch partner of the LGBT Token.
-The token implementation was modelled after consolidation with the relevant stakeholders.
-This gives a good indication on how the token will be implemented in practice.
+We explored the LGBT Token implementation in Hornet, the gay social media app, which is also a key launch partner of the LGBT Token.
+The Token implementation was modelled after consolidation with the relevant stakeholders.
+This gives a good indication on how the token is intended to be implemented in practice.
 The Hornet model will be described through all possible actor interactions, detailing the mechanisms governing these interactions.

-### Third-party Services
+### Third-party services

-#### Point of Sale (Medium of Exchange)
+#### Point of sale (medium of exchange)

-Businesses and events listed in the Hornet app can use Hornet as a point of sale for certain products, by using the LGBT Token.
+It is proposed that businesses and events listed in the Hornet app can use Hornet as a point of sale for certain products, by using the LGBT Token.
 Users will be able to pay for events offered by businesses in their area with LGBT Tokens using their Hornet wallets.
-The identity SSO layer should ensure their privacy is maintained while purchasing goods tied to their identity, such as event tickets.
+The identity SSO layer seeks to ensure their privacy is maintained while purchasing goods tied to their identity, such as event tickets.
 This will also allow for the introduction of promotional events where a business could offer a small discount for users paying with LGBT Token through the Hornet app.
 One example would be the buying of drinks at specific events.
 For example, LGBT parties in San Paulo could allow for attendees to simply buy drinks throughout the night with their LGBT Tokens in their Hornet Wallet.
 This is beneficial for Hornet, as it encourages users to join the Hornet network for convenience and other financial rewards.
 Incorporating point of sale functionality into the Hornet app will contribute to the LGBT Token’s status as a medium-of-exchange token, where its utility is at least partially derived for the ability to conduct transactions for goods and services with it.
 Incorporating this functionality has a network effect, as driving early utility of the token for payments encourages other businesses to accept the token as a form of payment.

 Several brick-and-mortar stores and venues around the world have already pledged to support the LGBT Token as a form of payment.
 The latest list of supporters can be viewed at https://lgbt-token.org/become-a-partner.